Program

 Speaker: Caroline Hartley (Associate Professor Paediatric Neuroimaging, University of Oxford)

-• 10:00 - 10:30: Federated learning for neonatal brain monitoring | talk
+• 10:00 - 10:30: Extended federated learning for infant sleep monitoring | talk

 Speaker: Sampsa Vanhatalo (Professor in Physiology, University of Helsinki)